Posted October 25, 2012

 USE OF THE THIRD-PARTY PAYMENT (TPP) BANKING CONVENTION

 The TPP banking convention is a standard method to format the remittance information within the addenda record of a CCD entry.
 The NACHA Operating Rules state that the Payment Related Information field of a CCD Addenda Record must contain a valid X12 payment related data segment or a NACHA-endorsed banking convention.
-3 The TPP banking convention was developed by NACHA in conjunction with the Federation of Tax Administrators and its members, and has been approved for use by NACHA’s Rules and Operations Committee.
-The TPP banking convention has also been submitted by the FTA to X12 for approval as a valid data segment.4
+Note: See 2012 NACHA Operating Rules and Guidelines, Appendix Three, Payment Related Information (Page OR116).
+The TPP banking convention was developed by NACHA in conjunction with the Federation of Tax Administrators and its members, and has been approved for use by NACHA’s Rules and Operations Committee.
+The TPP banking convention has also been submitted by the FTA to X12 for approval as a valid data segment.
+Note: As of this writing, NACHA has been informed that that the TPP banking convention has been approved by X12 and will be included in version 6050, effective January 1, 2013.

 Applications for the TPP include: